Concert Programme for Spring 2025

 Recent Reviews

-Review: St Albans Bach Choir & Sinfonia Verdi Bach St Matthew Passion St Albans Cathedral, Saturday 23 March 2024
+Review: St Albans Bach Choir & Sinfonia Verdi Mozart Requiem & Coronation Mass: St Albans Cathedral, Saturday 6 July 2024

 This concert was celebrating the St Albans Bach Choir’s centenary.
 Bach’s St Matthew Passion was the work performed in 1924 at the choir’s inaugural concert and so it was fitting that it was performed again and with such a terrific line-up of soloists.
 The St Matthew is a giant work receiving its first performance on Good Friday in 1727.
 It is scored for two choirs and two orchestras as well as ripieno voices supplied by the boy and girl choristers of the cathedral choir.